tombresee/NFL/Milestone/index.md

 ### Project: NFL-Eval

-Creating an extended EDA template for NFL football stats.
-This will also entail API connectivity for multiple data sources.
-Endgoal is.
-Evaluation of complex data plays.
+The purpose of this project is to create an extended EDA template for NFL football stats by merging multiple key raw data sources.
+Data sources will have differing access mechaisms such as HTTPS, API, and .csv forms.
+The endgoal is to then create tailored representations of NFL play information to derive insights and deeper understanding of the nuances of the National Football League (NFL) plays.
+These types of analyses are becoming more popular as the NFL releases `Next Gen Stats`.

 |